ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_acknowledgement_SOP.md

 1. **technical_benchmarking**: If the dataset is a benchmarking experiment, `yes`.
 Else, `no`
 1. **broker_to_archives**: Usually `no`, as the data is being extracted from the archives
 1. **broker_to_scea**: Based on SCEA’s guidelines, provide with “yes” or “no”.
 If you have filled everything else, there should be enough information for you to choose one of the two.

+#### removing duplicate entries from the tracker sheet

+As stated above, the **compare_tracker_with_nxn_sheet_version2.py** script stringently checks for duplicate entries before new entries are added to the tracker sheet.
+However, there is still a possibility for duplicates in the tracker sheet to appear.
+This is because entries in the nxn sheet do not necesserily consist of all possible accessions and publication links.
+Additional accessions,links or other information might get added manually to the tracker.
+An example would be if a dataset has both a GEO and ArrayExpress accession and has both a pre-print link and publication link, but they appear in separate rows.
+The **remove_duplicates.py** script should therefore be run after each time new entries are added to the tracker sheet.
+This script checks for all possible ways in which a dataset might appear on duplicate rows and outputs the duplicates rows as a .txt file.

 #### ENA
 [WIP/Need Dev script to parse ENA API]